Rhiannon Clements

 Rhiannon Grace Clements (born 1 December 1994) is an English actress.
-While studying at the Academy of Live and Recorded Arts, Clements began starring in various theatre productions, and went on to be awarded Best Stage Actor at the Spotlight Prize in 2019.
+While studying at the Academy of Live and Recorded Arts (ALRA North), Clements began starring in various theatre productions, and went on to be awarded Best Stage Actor at the Spotlight Prize in 2019.

 From 2020 to 2021, she portrayed the role of Summer Ranger in the Channel 4 soap opera Hollyoaks.
 For her portrayal of the role, Clements was nominated in the Newcomer category at the 26th National Television Awards.
 Since leaving the soap, she has starred in various television series including Maryland, The Power of Parker and Vera.

 Early life

 Clements was born in Blackburn, England.
 She was born with a foreshortened left arm.
 At the age of four, Clements was enrolled into dance classes by her mother in order to boost her confidence, but she felt that dance was not right for her, and instead enrolled herself into youth theatre classes.
 Clements attended Ribblesdale High School in Clitheroe, and ALRA North.
 At ALRA North, she studied towards and obtained a degree in acting.